Viewport Size Code:

 Elfriede Jelinek awarded the Nobel Prize in Literature "for her musical flow of voices and counter-voices in novels and plays that with extraordinary linguistic zeal reveal the absurdity of society's clichés and their subjugating power".

 image Million Dollar Baby wins Academy Award for best picture.
-This was Clint Eastwood s second big night at the Academy Awards, following Unforgiven.
-The tale of a woman boxer holds another distinction: In Oscar s 77th ceremony, this became the first best picture winner set in Southern California.
+This was Clint Eastwood's second big night at the Academy Awards, following Unforgiven.
+The tale of a woman boxer holds another distinction: In Oscar's 77th ceremony, this became the first best picture winner set in Southern California.

 (no entry for this year)